PoslinskiNet/ember-testing-guide/README.md

 ![image](https://user-images.githubusercontent.com/1891508/66645361-c595b500-ec12-11e9-8654-ff7f35793d02.png)

-Sometimes you need to verify the sequence of calls in your code.
-There is a very handy tool available that could handle this check for you and it's called **steps**.
+Sometimes you need to verify the sequence of function calls in your code.
+There is a very handy tool available called **steps**!

-Let's take a look at the example:
+Let's take a look at an example:

 ```javascript
 const displayResults = () => assert.step(['displayResults']);